Giannistsrb/Combination-and-Analysis-of-Top-Antitop-Cross-Section-Measurements-at-13-TeV/README.md

-measurements of the top-antitop production cross-section from ATLAS and CMS at 13 TeV were analyzed and combined.
+Μeasurements of the top-antitop production cross-section from ATLAS and CMS at 13 TeV were analyzed and combined.
 First, the uncertainties of each measurement were considered: statistical uncertainties were treated as uncorrelated, while systematic and luminosity uncertainties had specified correlations between the different measurements.
 Using these assumptions, a full covariance matrix was constructed to represent all correlations and variances.

 Next, the measurements were combined into a single, more precise result using the Best Linear Unbiased Estimator (BLUE) method.